davealgie/Team-1-Final-Project/README.md

 The Choonz website allows a vistor to read all of the tracks, artists, albums and genres.
 While, lo

 ## Specifications
--MUST HAVE - Track, Artist, Album
+- MUST HAVE - Track, Artist, Album
--SHOULD HAVE - Genre, Playlist
+- SHOULD HAVE - Genre, Playlist
--COULD HAVE - Login system with different authentication depending on type of user
+- COULD HAVE - Login system with different authentication depending on type of user
 ## Client Requirements
 Multiple users can sign up to the system
 The styling of the entire site should be consistent